 First, if one parent is requesting child support from another parent, the court must consider the following:

-- Mandatory payroll deductions such as health care costs, pensions, and union dues; and
+• Mandatory payroll deductions such as health care costs, pensions, and union dues

 Spousal Support

 When calculating spousal support orders, the court will first consider each spouse’s earning capacity.
 Additionally, they will calculate the amount of money required to maintain each spouse’s marital standard of living.
-However, there is a very long list of further considerations necessary for determining an appropriate amount of spousal support.
+There is a very long list of further considerations necessary for determining an appropriate amount of spousal support.
 For example, the judge will look at the duration of the marriage, each spouse’s age and health, and the balance of hardships between the parties.
-Ultimately, spousal support is intended to allow the supported spouse to become self-sufficient in a “reasonable period of time”.
-Typically, the court expects this to occur in about half the length of the marriage.
+Ultimately, spousal support is intended to enable the supported spouse to become self-sufficient in a “reasonable period of time.”
+The court expects this to occur in about half the length of the marriage.
 That said, as with child support, parties can usually request a modification of a spousal support order at a later date.

 Family Support

-Finally, if you are requesting or paying both child and spousal support during a California divorce, you may want to consider requesting a family support order instead.
+If you are requesting or paying both child and spousal support during a California divorce, you may want to consider requesting a family support order instead.
 Family support orders combine child and spousal support into one payment.
-Further, these orders also provide potential tax breaks for both parties involved.
+These orders also provide potential tax breaks for both parties involved.

 Save Money With A People’s Choice